-It came as no surprise to learn later that the artist originated from Macedonia, a country extensively covered with forest … for admiring the subtle shifting interplay of light and dark, live and dead, natural and artificial, and the delicate dazzling tracery of leaf and twig reaching towards the sky… I had decided that Resuscitare could only have been conceived by someone who ‘had trees in their blood’.
+Later, it came as no surprise to learn that the artist originated from Macedonia, a country extensively covered with forest… for, admiring the subtle shifting interplay of light and dark, live and dead, natural and artificial, and the delicate dazzling tracery of leaf and twig reaching towards the sky… I had already decided that Resuscitare could only have been conceived by someone who ‘had trees in their blood’.

 The piece in its entirety spoke to me of wholeness and balance: a masterly simplicity of form, dense with possible meanings.

-It was easy to find a multitude of resonances and visual metaphors all at once, something which I think only very high quality visual art can achieve (though I may be wrong).
+It was easy to find a multitude of resonances and visual metaphors all at once, something which, in my opinion, I think only very high quality visual art can achieve.
 I shall stop writing and let the photos speak for themselves, for I hate to ruin good magic.

 More about Resuscitare, and Elpida Hadzi-Vasileva’s work can be found on her website, and also other sites – including Into That Good Night (from the Fabrica Gallery, Brighton).
 Here I read that “Elpida Hadzi-Vasileva’s work highlights an essential human contradiction – the need to witness decay and the desire to halt it”.
 Personally, I don’t, at this point, feel any particular desire to witness the natural processes of decay, nor to halt them.
 But it is a worthwhile and important theme for an artist’s work, and one that very clearly underpins the Resuscitare installation.